 Please note that the L G P S (Transitional Provisions, Savings and Amendment) Regulations 2014 amended access to the L G P S for councillors in England.
 From 1 April 2014, councillors in England are unable to join the L G P S. Those councillor members in England who were in the Scheme on 31 March 2014 could remain in the Scheme until the end of the term of office they were serving on that date.
 Councillors in England are not able to re-join the L G P S in any subsequent term of office.

-Councillors in England should read the information in the note 'L G P S Councillors Pensions (England) Update' for the position from April 2014.
+Councillors in England should read the relevant section of the Councillor pensions page of the LGPS member website for the position from April 2014.

 Councillors in Wales continue to have access to the L G P S from 1 April 2014.